West Chicago Public Library: Special events and programs

 In 2015, the library received $3000 in grant money from the National Endowment for the Humanities (NEH) and the American Library Association (ALA) for the promotion and celebration of Latino history.
-As a part of this grant, they held viewings and discussions of PBS's "Latino Americans," displayed an exhibit entitled, “Building Community: Creating a Dialogue about Mexican Contributions to West Chicago through Oral Histories," and held a lecture on the history of Latinos in West Chicago in partnership with the city museum.
+As a part of this grant, they held viewings and discussions of PBS's "Latino Americans", displayed an exhibit entitled, "Building Community: Creating a Dialogue about Mexican Contributions to West Chicago through Oral Histories", and held a lecture on the history of Latinos in West Chicago in partnership with the city museum.

 In honor of the 25th year in their current building, the library stayed open late on Friday, October 5, 2018, celebrating with live music, food, and special activities.
 Concurrent with this celebration, the West Chicago City Museum sold commemorating ornaments and the library offered Fine Forgiveness Tokens as a reward for those who attended programs during the month of September.
 In another endeavor toward celebration, the library announced a library card design contest where community members submitted designs based on their age category with their original artwork.
 Winners (one from each of the three age categories) received $50 Amazon gift cards and their designs were printed on the newest library cards.
 That same year, the library held a Harry Potter inspired Yule Ball on Friday, November 30, with crafts, food, and a scavenger hunt.

 Yearly special events include participation in West Chicago's city trick-or-treating and winter Frosty Fest as well as a Dia de los Muertos celebration and often an "Unvalentines Day" put on by the YA Council.
 Frequently, the library accompanies the city's Halloween events with their own indoor parade and costume contest.

-The library also works to present new and exciting relevant events, such as the "Sunsational Solar Eclipse," which they organized as the country prepared itself for the rare celestial event, which occurred from 11am-2pm on August 21, 2017.
+The library also works to present new relevant events, such as the "Sunsational Solar Eclipse", which they organized as the country prepared itself for the rare celestial event, which occurred from 11am to 2pm on August 21, 2017.
 In partnership with the STAR Library Education Network (STAR_Net), the library provided free glasses to help protect viewer's eyes as they took in the solar eclipse, though they, along with the other libraries in the area, quickly ran out of glasses due to high demand.

 In preparation for the 2020 census, the West Chicago library became a Census partner, holding census recruitment fairs and providing information on the U.S. Census.
 Though they planned to hold an event at the library on April 1 to help community members complete the census, they moved the event online in the wake of COVID-19.